ubuntu-mate/ubuntu-mate.org/blog/20160128-ubuntu-mate-xenial-alpha2.md

     * Added MATE colourised icons for categories, devices and places.
     * Added community [contributed wallpaper from Luke Horwell](https://ubuntu-mate.community/t/wallpaper-the-materix/3107)
     * Added community [contributed wallpaper from Rick Lell](https://ubuntu-mate.community/t/wallpaper-ubuntu-mate-greyscaled-wood/3199)
+  * Updated the Ubuntu MATE so underlying DVD and BluRay libraries are pre-installed. *This doesn't mean DVD and BluRay will play out-of-the-box!
+But DVD playback can be fully enabled via Ubuntu MATE Welcome.*.

 Thanks to everyone from the Ubuntu MATE community who contributed to this release!